 - 10 Courses Over Two Semesters

-Students take four-five courses in the first term and four-five courses in the following term finishing the degree in eight months.
+Students take five courses in the first term and five courses in the following term finishing the degree in eight months.

 *Advantage – provides students with full-time status taking three courses a semester to continue to defer student loans, ability to remain on family health care plan and providing time to prepare and sit for the CPA exam concurrently as well as access to full range of course offerings.

 Because of the intensive nature of this program, students working full-time are discouraged from taking more than two courses a semester.